Debraheem/Massive_star_binaries/Lab1.md

 ![Radius evolution of a 15$M_\odot$ star](Figures/Radius_evo.png)
 *<br>Radius evolution of a 15 M$_\odot$ star*

 Different colours indicate which burning stage the star is in.
+The dashed lines mark the radii of the star at ZAMS and the maximum extent during each burning stage.

 <details><summary>Answers</summary>